General studies

 Program structure

 Within this flexible format, you’ll base your major around three component areas.
 Each component involves at least 15 credit hours and is made up of courses from a single department or around a particular theme.
 At least six credit hours for each component must include 3000-level or higher courses.
-Eighteen credit hours across all components need to come from courses offered by the College of Arts and Science.
+Should you decide to transfer credits, you’re first advised to do a preliminary degree audit against the program’s requirements.

 The bachelor of general studies is 100% online: no on-campus courses are required.
 Online courses have varying lengths.
 Semester courses are eight or 16 weeks in length and start and end on specific dates.
-Self-paced courses let you enroll anytime and work at your own pace within a six-month timeframe.

-Learn more about structuring your degree and transferring credits
+Learn more about structuring your degree and transferring credits.

 Core course work covers